SkullAndBonesTools/SkullAndBonesData/README.md

 For each update of the game a new release is provided containing the updated files which can be found under the [Releases](https://github.com/SkullAndBonesTools/SkullAndBonesData/releases) section.

-The version number of the release is tied to the Skull and Bones version the data represents and put together like so:\
+The version schema of the release is tied to the Skull and Bones version the data represents and put together like so:\
 **Example**: snbdata@5.2.4
 ```
-5 - Season
+5 - Season (a year has 4 seasons, so season 5 = Y2S1)
 2 - Patch Level
 4 - Bug Fixes / Minor Changes